 - Laying its financial statements at its annual general meeting

 If you reside in Singapore, you can get the help of an auditor by contacting an audit firm in Singapore.
-For more information on the requirements and exemptions for business audit in Singapore, please feel free to get in touch with us through our website.
+For more information on the requirements and exemptions for business audit in Singapore, please feel free to get in touch with us.